How Perps Trading Works

 realizedPnl = unrealizedPnl - (closeBaseFee + priceImpactFee + borrowFee)

-This code snippet shows an example of calculating a position's PNL programatically.
+This code snippet shows an example of calculating a position's PNL programmatically.

 Read the Jupiter Perpetuals fee breakdown here for more info on open / close fees, price impact fees, and borrow fees.